QiShanZhang/SLSforASVspoof-2021-DF/README.md

 Audio Deepfake Detection with XLS-R and SLS classfier
 ===============
-This repository contains our implementation of the paper "Audio Deepfake Detection with XLS-R and SLS classfier  Qishan Zhang, Shuangbing Wen, Tao Hu ACM MM 2024"（https://openreview.net/pdf?id=acJMIXJg2u)
+This repository contains our implementation of the paper ["Audio Deepfake Detection with XLS-R and SLS classfier  Qishan Zhang, Shuangbing Wen, Tao Hu ACM MM 2024"]（https://openreview.net/pdf?id=acJMIXJg2u)